localstack/docs/content/en/user-guide/web-application/stack-overview/index.md

 <br>

 {{< callout "note" >}}
-Stack Overview is offered is offered as a **preview** feature and is under active development.
+Stack Overview is offered as a **preview** feature and is under active development.
 {{< /callout >}}

 ## Supported Resources